pulzarlang/Pulzar/README.md

  <div align="center"><h1>Pulzar Programming language v0.4</h1></div>

 <div align="center">
-  <strong>Pulzar is new experimental programming language that aims on both dynamic and static data types.
-In future it would try to foucus on quantum computing and machine learning</strong>
+  <strong>Pulzar is new experimental programming language that has flexible syntax and gives freedom to the programmer.
+In future it would try to foucus on quantum computing.</strong>
 </div>
 <br><br>

 > Note that Pulzar is in early stage of development

 #### Pulzar supports both functional & OO programming.
-It is mostly dynamic language however you can make the code static.
+It supports both static and dynamic typing.
+The staticlly typed variables have strong typing.
-#### In future Pulzar will also support low level.
+#### The latest version can be both runnned at run time or be compiled to executable

 ## Example of Pulzar v0.4:
 ```pulzar